Commelina erecta

-Commelina erecta, commonly known as Blousel Blommetjie, white mouth dayflower, slender dayflower, or widow's tears, is a perennial herb native throughout the Americas, Africa and western Asia.
+Commelina erecta, commonly known as white mouth dayflower, slender dayflower, or widow's tears.
+C. erecta is a blue flower often recognized by its two large blue petals and smaller white petal.
+It is a perennial herb common across the world and native throughout the Americas, Africa and western Asia.

 Description

 Flowers

-Commelina e. is a perennial flower recognized by its two large blue petals and smaller third petal.
+C. erecta is a perennial flower recognized by its two large blue petals and smaller third petal.
 Due to its three petal arrangement it is botanically recognized as a monocot.
 The two larger blue petals are located at the top of the plant with the third white petal in between and below them.
 The full flower is three-quarters to one and a quarter inches across.
 Each flower only lasts for a Day earning it the nickname the Dayflower.
-However, the buds on the plant may bloom 3-4 days apart increasing the individual's time in blossom.
+However, the buds on the plant may bloom 3–4 days apart increasing the individual's time in blossom.